-Today I’m excited to share a simple, rustic Wooden Sled Ornament for kids in conjunction with the 10 Days of Kid-Made Christmas series hosted by Mama Miss.
+Today I’m excited to share a simple, rustic Wooden Sled Ornament for kids in conjunction with the 10 Days of Kid-Made Christmas series.
 Like last year, all of the kid-made ornaments are inspired by children’s books.
 It’s one of my favorite blog series—I just know you’ll enjoy following along too!

 This post contains affiliate links.
 Opinions are my own.

 Wooden Sled Ornament

 This year our ornaments were inspired by Richard Scarry’s The Animals’ Merry Christmas, a delightful book containing 18 short stories and poems.
 My children have always enjoyed Richard Scarry’s characters and simple, old-fashioned stories.
 One of the shorts in the book, The Golden Sled, is about a bear who asks Santa for a golden sled.
 Will he get his request?
 You’ll have to read the story to find out!